 The first day of our Global Technology Summit offered something for everyone whose business is rooted or involved in, or influenced by, Silicon Valley or the Valley-adjacent ecosystem.
 Critical technologies like Blockchain and artificial intelligence surfaced as themes from multiple panels.

-From there, Matt Larson of Bloomberg Intelligence conducted a live interview with Bart Stephens, Co-Founder and Managing Partner Blockchain Capital, as the event's first keynote.
+Matt Larson of Bloomberg Intelligence conducted a live interview with Bart Stephens, Co-Founder and Managing Partner Blockchain Capital, as the event's first keynote.
 Stephens found his initial curiosity in the crypto world through video games, observing that virtual environments and virtual societies eventually required virtual economies, and noting that gaming will continue to be essential to online currency adaptation.
 After letting the audience know that as in any competitive industry, "better, faster, cheaper, wins," Stephens brought the matter home for much of the audience, explaining that anyone whose kids are playing Fortnite likely has Bitcoin transactions taking place under their roof.

 In the mid-morning sessions, Brad Gersich, co-chair of DLA Piper's Northern California Corporate and Securities practice, moderated a discussion on late-stage investing that included predictions on next year's VC market, which the group thought would resemble 2018's.
 He said any change would be gradual before it was understood to be significant.
 Ervin Tu, a partner from Softbank Investment Advisors, also noted that his firm would likely continue its late-stage focus, because those are startups have had a chance to grow up first.